rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 * hA: When
   * Ex.
 1: Há bum kéosöf ypáv yr-úív?
 (When will your bird stop making noise?)
     * The literal translation of "yr-úív" is "bad talking"
   * Ex.
-2: Há bum iú-sev-u téc?
+2: Há bu iú-sev-u téc?
 (When will you become a teacher?)

 * hU: How
   * Ex.
 1: Hú éd ev?
 (How does the tool move?)